Texas Court Records

 What are Texas Traffic Court Records?

-Texas traffic court records are documents generated by the Municipal and Justice of the Peace Courts when handling traffic cases.
+Texas traffic court records are documents the Municipal and Justice of the Peace Courts generate when handling traffic cases.
 In addition to providing an official account of court proceedings, these records encompass traffic tickets or citations issued by law enforcement officers to offending motorists.

 Most Common Traffic Violations Ticketed in Texas